toledomauricio/toledomauricio/README.md

 ---

-#### 🎯 GOALS IN 2023:
+#### 🎯 GOALS IN 2025:

 - Build something new to test my skills & knowledge
 - Improve knowledge on Design Systems
-- Improve knowledge on Java
+- Improve knowledge on PHP
-- Improve knowledge on GoLang
+- Improve knowledge on Design Architeture
 ---